 Amounts on this line are not normally part of a passive activity.
-If there is an amount on Schedule K-1 (568), line 4, column (c), enter this amount on Schedule CA (540), Part I, line 21f, or on Schedule CA (540NR), Part II, line 21f, column B or column C, whichever is applicable.
+If there is an amount on Schedule CA (540), Part I, line 21f, or on Schedule CA (540NR), Part II, line 21f, column B or column C, whichever is applicable.
 If this is a passive activity for the member, then the member must also complete the passive activity form.
 Use federal Form 8582, Passive Activity Loss Limitations, for federal purposes and form FTB 3801 for California purposes.